dorian-sotpyrc/python-password-generator/README.md

-Python Password Generator
+#Python Password Generator

 A fast, secure, and compact password generator module written in Python.
 It supports cryptographically strong passwords and memorable passphrases, with options for length, separators, and special characters.
 The core logic stays under 50 lines of code.

-Overview
+##Overview

 This module provides two main styles of password generation:

-1. Strong passwords – fully random, cryptographically secure, ideal for logins, API keys, or secrets.
+Strong passwords – fully random, cryptographically secure, ideal for logins, API keys, or secrets.

-2. Memorable passphrases – easier to remember, built from random dictionary words with optional numbers.
+Memorable passphrases – easier to remember, built from random dictionary words with optional numbers.

-The module uses Python’s secrets library for secure randomness and does not require any external dependencies.
+The module uses Python’s secrets library for secure randomness and requires no external dependencies.

-Features
+##Features

-Cryptographically secure randomness (via secrets)
+*Cryptographically secure randomness (via secrets)

-Custom length (default 16 characters)
+*Custom length (default 16)

-Optional special characters
+*Optional special characters

-Memorable passphrases with configurable:
+*Memorable passphrases with configurable:

-number of words
+*number of words

-separator character
+*separator character

-optional trailing number
+*optional trailing number

-Works as both a CLI tool and an importable Python module
+*Works as both a CLI tool and importable module

-Single-file implementation, easy to read and extend

-Installation
+*Single-file implementation

+##Installation

 Clone the repository:

-git clone git@github-dorian:dorian-sotpyrc/python-password-generator.git
+git clone git@github-dorian:dorian-sotpyrc/python-password-generator.git cd python-password-generator
-cd python-password-generator

-No additional packages are required beyond the Python standard library.
+No dependencies outside the Python standard library.

-Usage
+##Usage

 Run as a CLI tool

 From the project folder:

 python3 password_gen.py

-You will be prompted to choose:
+Prompts will ask you for:

-Password type: strong or memorable
+Password type (strong or memorable)

-Length (for strong passwords)
+Length (for strong mode)

-Separator and trailing number option (for memorable passwords)
+Separator / number toggle (for memorable mode)

 Use as a Python module

-from password_gen import strong_password, memorable_password

-# Example: strong 24-character password without special characters
+from password_gen import strong_password, memorable_password # Strong 24-character password without special characters print(strong_password(length=24, special=False)) # Memorable 5-word passphrase with dot separators print(memorable_password(words=5, sep=".", number=True))
-print(strong_password(length=24, special=False))

-# Example: 5-word memorable passphrase separated by dots, with a trailing number
-print(memorable_password(words=5, sep=".", number=True))

-Project Structure
+##Project Structure

-python-password-generator/
-├── password_gen.py   # Main module and CLI logic
-└── README.md         # Project documentation
+python-password-generator/ ├── password_gen.py # Main module and CLI logic └── README.md # Documentation

-Security Notes
+##Security Notes

-Uses secrets.choice instead of random.choice for all random selection.

-Keeps the implementation small and auditable.
+Uses secrets.choice, not random.choice (which is insecure)

+Small, auditable codebase

-The internal word list can be extended to increase variety if needed.
+Word list can be expanded for more variety

-SEO Keywords

-python password generator, secure password generator, memorable password python, passphrase generator python, cryptographically secure password python, python secrets module example, password generator CLI python.

 License

-This project is released under the MIT License.
+MIT License.

 Related PLEX Content

-A PLEX article and Medium post will be linked here when published.
+A PLEX article and Medium post will be linked once published.
-For more tools and tutorials, visit: https://plexdata.online
+More tools and tutorials: https://plexdata.online